WebberZone/add-to-all/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/tags/add-to-all?forum_id=10">WordPress.org support forum</a>.
+If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/add-to-all">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If you're looking for more advanced support, please see <a href="http://wordpress.org/support/plugin/add-to-all">details here</a>.

 = How can I customise the output? =

 Several customization options are available via the Settings page in WordPress Admin.
-You can access this via <strong>Settings » Add to All</strong>
+You can access this via <strong>Settings &raquo; Add to All</strong>

 The plugin supports CSS, HTML and JavaScript code in the header and footer.
 PHP support is likely to be added in future versions